pacific-hake/hake-assessment/README.md

 1. Do the first two steps with as many data tables as you want to update, then do then next step once only.
 1. Source the `data-raw/data-tables.R` file to update the data tables:
    `source(here::here(data-raw/data-tables.R))`.
-This will update the `RDA` files which are the package data files, recogniuzed by the package.
+If you're using RStudio you can just press `Ctrl-Shift-Enter` to do this.
+This will update the `RDA` files which are the package data files.
 1. Make sure to include the changes to the RDA files in the GitHub repo by committing those files in Git.
-This will be obvious as there will be several dozen RDA files changed.
+This will be obvious as there will be several dozen RDA files changed when you run `git status`.
    Commit all of the changes.

 Try not to do steps 4 and 5 for every change you make, rather make as many changes as you can to data tables at one time, then run steps 4 and 5 once to